quynhahhhh002723/FSEC_Web_Application_Hacking/README.md

 Tools like Burp Scanner can quickly and reliably find most SQL injection vulnerabilities.
 These tools automate the process, making it faster and easier compared to manual testing.

-## V. Types of SQL Injection Attacks
+## V. Common Types of SQL Injection Attacks?

 There are several types of SQL injection attacks: